Computer-use-agents/MacOS-Agent/README.md

 ## Installation & Usage

-Please refer to the [Installation Guide](docs/index.md) for detailed instructions on how to install and configure the MacOS Agent.
+Please refer to the [Installation Guide](https://computer-use-agents.github.io/MacOS-Agent/#installation) for detailed instructions on how to install and configure the MacOS Agent.

 ## Contributing

-We welcome contributions!
-Please follow these steps:

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request
+Follow the instructions for [development guidelines](https://computer-use-agents.github.io/MacOS-Agent/#development-setup).

 ## Troubleshooting